-B1 Institutional Enrollment - Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2007.
+B1 Institutional Enrollment - Men and Women Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2010.
+Note: Report students formerly designated as "first professional" in the graduate cells.

 B2 Enrollment by Racial/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2007.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2010.
 Include international students only in the category "Nonresident aliens."
 Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic/Latino should be reported only on the Hispanic/Latino line, not under any race, and persons who are non-Hispanic/Latino multi-racial should be reported only under "Two or more races."